vulogov/rust_multistack/README.md

+# History

+rust_multistack crate is a deeply reviewed and re-designed version of another Rust crate called rust_twostack.
+All further development will continue with rust_multistack.

 # What's on the Stack ?

 What is a two-dimensional stack?
 The rust_multistack crate offers the functionality of a two-dimensional stack structure for the Rust programming language.
 This data structure can contain dynamically typed values provided by the rust_dynamic crate.
 While the concepts of Last-In-First-Out (LIFO) and First-In-First-Out (FIFO) stacks are likely familiar to you, serving as data structures designed to store and extract values based on specific application logic, it is important to consider the potential limitations of this well-established concept.